Waknis/zenstack-ui/README.md

 }
 ```

 This is all the code you need to generate the forms seen in the demo!
 Any change in the zmodel schema will automatically reflect in the UI.
-There are many customization options as well, including creating form templates and custom elements.
-Read the docs to learn more.

 ```tsx
 // Create form